suit-wg/architecture/draft-ietf-suit-architecture.md

   Attempts to flash a modified firmware image or an image from an unknown source are prevented.

-- The firmware image can be kept confidential from adversaries.
+- The firmware image can be confidentiality protected so that attempts by an adversary to recover the plaintext binary can be prevented.
 Obtaining the firmware is often one of the first steps to mount an attack since it gives the adversary valuable insights into used software libraries, configuration settings and generic functionality (even though reverse